 Rh-negative blood may be difficult to obtain as it is not common in Asia.

 Surrogacy: Commercial surrogacy, a growing industry in India, remains unregulated, operating solely under non-binding government guidelines.
 There are concerns that the interests and rights of commissioning parents, surrogates, egg donors, and the resulting children may not always be adequately protected.
 There is also potential for grave errors to be made.
-Between 2011 and 2013, DNA tests determined three U.S. citizens had no genetic relationship with the baby they commissioned by surrogacy.
+Between 2011 and 2014, DNA tests determined five U.S. citizens had no genetic relationship with the baby they commissioned by surrogacy.

 If you are considering traveling to India for surrogacy or other assisted reproductive technology (ART) procedures, please contact American Citizen Services at the Embassy or one of the Consulates General well in advance and review the available information to learn if your child born through these methods could be documented as a U.S. citizen.

-You are advised to review Indian Ministry of Home Affairs rules for foreigners coming to India for surrogacy.
+In addition, you are advised to review Indian Ministry of Home Affairs rules for foreigners coming to India for surrogacy.
 After the birth of your child, you should count on staying in India at least two weeks to complete the Consular Report of Birth Abroad of a U.S. Citizen (CRBA) and passport application and to obtain an Indian exit permit.
 If you have not followed the Indian requirement to obtain a medical visa for surrogacy, the delays will be significantly longer.